textpotential/bibliarchic/outline.md

 -- anarchy
 -- McLuhan global village silver stone proper distance

-**chapter 3: Bible as Book: affording Asymptote argues that bible as book has the potential to offer a proximate interface, but use seems to consolidate toward a distancelessness without nearness.
+**chapter 3: Interfacing Bible as Book: affording Asymptote argues that bible as book has the potential to offer a proximate interface, but use seems to consolidate toward a distancelessness without nearness.
 A. Proximity is not asymptote
-B. Nearness and distance in bible as book - Trace affordance of proximity through roll, codex and kindle/bible app??
+B. Nearness and distance in bible as book - Trace affordance of proximity through interfaces
-- roll
-- codex
-- kindle
+    i. roll: Isaiah roll from Qumran (could leave out and just have a few paragraphs leading up to codex reminding readers that bible has not always been codex) ii. codex: Siniaticus
+    iii. print: critical edition
+    iv. kindle: The Holy Bible

 -- maybe connect affordance of nonlinear access to proximity in this analysis -- make argument for why DBL is basically a new media translation of a codex in database form.
 -- use critical edition and master bible from UBS as examples of a distancelessness in interface, an archic sensibility

-c.
-Proximate Readings
-    i.
-Walter Benjamin (literary montage)
-    ii.
-Michel De Certeau (never a blank page) iii.
-David Parker (living text of Gospels)

-**Chapter 3: Interfacing Bible – How does our changing media landscape impact the production of bible and bible reading practices?**

-a.
-Defining Bible
-a.
-Mediating Bible - bible as book
-a.
-Archic Bible
-    i.
-Apostolicity and Canon
-    ii.
-Reformation and Return to Original Language iii.
-Constructing a Scholarly Edition - Nestle Aland iv.
-Jesus Seminar
-    v.
-Inerrancy Statement
-b.
-End of the Word as We Know It - bible as library
-c.
-Bible as Book of Books - bible as interface
+**Chapter 4: Bible as Interface: Beyond the Book
+-- return to codex sinaiticus project
+-- SBL GNT and OSIS
+-- DBL with Bible app and API

 **Chapter 4: Materializing Anarchy – In what ways has bible operated as an anarchic interface?**